 When you hear the word "bacteria," does it make your skin crawl?
 Those tiny single-celled organisms are responsible for some terrible diseases, including tuberculosis, syphilis, and cholera.
 Sounds like you wouldn't want to be anywhere near bacteria, right?
 There's a problem though--there are more bacterial cells in your body than human cells.

 How can we live with bacteria every day if they're so harmful?
 Well, the harm depends on the bacterium.
 While there are some nasty bacterial infections to watch out for, most bacteria we contact are either neutral or beneficial to human life.
-Sometimes we can even harm our bodies by killing off the bacteria that live inside, many of which help us by digesting our food and performing various other functions.
+Sometimes we can even harm our bodies by killing off the bacteria that live inside, many of which help us by digesting parts of our food and performing various other functions.
 For that reason, many doctors recommend probiotic foods like yogurt carefully timed during a course of antibiotics.

 Homeopathy is the practice of mixing a tiny amount of a drug or herb into water in an attempt to reverse the drug or herb's effects.
 Homeopathic practitioners believe water can retain the "memory" of a drug in this way.
 It's been practiced since the 1700s, a time when modern medicine frequently killed its patients, and at that time the relative harmlessness of homeopathy (the cures were essentially water) led many to assume it worked.

 Scientists have now studied homeopathy hundreds of times.
 They've reviewed the evidence from these studies over a dozen times in metastudies.
 The result?
 They all "failed to provide strong evidence in favor of homeopathy," according to physician and trained homeopath Edzard Ernst, who wrote a review of the metastudies.